-Curious how the EMC storage systems will integrate with VMware Virtual Volumes (VVols)?
-Well, the EMC VNX team just made a splash at VMworld by introducing their technical preview for their VVol implementation.
+Curious how the EMC storage systems will integrate with VMware Virtual Volumes (vVols)?
+Well, the EMC VNX team just made a splash at VMworld by introducing their technical preview for their vVols implementation.
 If you were not there, let me catch you up on major points about this program.

-- The technical preview version of VVol support leverages NFS connectivity only.
+- The technical preview version of vVols support leverages NFS connectivity only.

 - Support for the technical preview is provided through a community-based program.
 If issues arise or you would like to provide feedback, you can go here.

 Now that I have explained the front, back, and side labels to this package, let’s open it up and see what’s inside.

 First off, let’s take a look at the user experience from the storage management area.
 The main goal of the implementation is a streamlined workflow to get you from point A to B as smoothly as possible without losing the advanced feature/functionality that a VNX provides.
 One of the obvious things current VNX users will notice when testing this out for the first time is that Unisphere looks different (Figure 1).
 And that’s absolutely true.
 This will be the first time for most folks to see the next generation Unisphere that is based on HTML5.
 With quicker response time and re-worked presentation and workflow, it provides a sleeker look and feel.